Citadel Military College of South Carolina

 The Verdict: The Investment Pays Off

-The data highlights several strengths: strong earnings premium over high school graduates, a 75.0% graduation rate, manageable debt relative to earnings, high loan repayment success.
+What it has going for it: a strong earnings premium over high school graduates, its 75.0% graduation rate, manageable debt relative to earnings, high loan repayment success.

 Rankings & Links